mfudo/jhuGetData/uci_har/CodeBook.md

 The dataset "all_means_tidy.txt" was created by calculating the means for each variable by subject and by activity.

+The script used for the merging and analysis is "run_analysis.R"

-Descriptions of the study, variables, and column names can be found in the "ReadMe.txt" and "feature_info.txt" files in this folder.
+Descriptions of the study, variables, and column names can be found in the "README.txt" and "feature_info.txt" files in this folder.